azaghal/factorio-beyond-vanilla-qol/README.md

     > Provides means to search entire factory for all machines that might be producing a specific items, chests that contain it, where the items has been built, or even used as a signal.
 The mod can even guide you to tour destination using arrow indicators.
 Super-easy to use, use `CONTROL + SHIFT + Left Mouse Click` on item in any window to locate it.

+-   Visualise the layout and fluids in pipe networks ([Pipe Visualizer](https://mods.factorio.com/mod/PipeVisualizer))

+    > Show pipe network in form of color-coded network that spans across underground pipes as well.
+Greatly helps with troubleshooting complex layouts of piping.

 ### Building